Everything you need to know...

 If you are an International or non-UK European student, you can find out more about the country specific qualifications we accept on our international qualifications page.
-You can also watch a video guide on how to apply.

 For details of English language entry requirements (IELTS), please see the information for 'All students'.

-|Module: Id Space, Form And Architecture||Credits: 60||
+|Module: Interior Principles: Space, Form + Architecture||Credits: 60||

 |Module: Placement Year||Credits: -|